Thernn88/SAPPHYRE/README.md

 # sapphyre

 Sapphyre is an assembly-less solution for processing high-throughput sequencing reads for phylogenetics.
-Lorem Ipsum,,,

 ## Requirements